RLungarella13/RLungarella13/README.md

 ## 💼 ***Some of my projects***
 ### **Flatmate**
 Flatmate is a mobile application that allows you to manage the expenses of a shared apartment.
 It is possible to create a group, add expenses and view statistics on the expenses of the group.
-The application is developed in Java and uses Firebase as a database.
-The application is developed only and iOS.
+The application is developed in SwiftUI and uses Firebase as a database.
+The application is developed only for iOS.

 <img align="left" alt="Flatmate" width='130px' style="padding-right:10px;" src="Flatmate/ListExpenses.png" />